jsevedge/personal-site/content/articles/introduction-to-jupyter-notebooks.md

  ### Exporting the notebook

-Once I had a working notebook I want to export it so I can share it with other people easily.
-The Jupyter CLI has a command call `jupyter nbconvert` with support for a variety of output formats including popular options such as RST, HTML and PDF.
+Once I had a working notebook I wanted to export it so I could share it with other people easily.
+The Jupyter CLI has a command called `jupyter nbconvert` with support for a variety of output formats including popular options such as RST, HTML and PDF.
 Getting an HTML file is perfect as I can embed that as an iframe and share it right here in this article.
 I wrote a script to automate generating HTML from a folder of 1+ notebooks, if you take out the for loops and boilerplate this is the command I ended up running to turn the `.ipynb` notebook file into `.html`.

 ```bash
 $ jupyter nbconvert --execute --to html notebooks/stock-analysis/notebook.ipynb --stdout > static/notebook-stock-analysis.html